Translate:

 Alas, the plethora of manufacturing philosophy business systems available is obsessed with klart defined in the first box.
 Make the screens as pretty as possible with every possible permutation of input requirements, and you have a great sales tool.
 But, again, most of the actual users could not care less.
 Ollie preached simplicity in all things – it may be fun to have musical dashboards and ‘critical’ numbers, but they do not get the product released onto the shop floor, nor do they manage that great manufacturing complexity – inventory accuracy.

 You accept our use of cookies.
 This site retains records of consent given by end-users and provides them with clear instructions for revocation of consent.
 Pages don't host scripts that require user consent, including ad tags & don't contain funding choices consent message tags.
-Google AdSense match's ads to our site based on our content and visitors.
-The ads are created, paid for by advertisers who want to promote their products Google AdSense tracks visitor's through clickthrough's on the ads.
+Google AdSense matches ads to our site based on our content and visitors.
+The ads are created, and paid for by advertisers who want to promote their products Google AdSense tracks visitors through clickthrough’s on the ads.